nrfconnect/sdk-nrf/doc/nrf/libraries/caf/ble_state.rst

 The |ble_state| is used by both Bluetooth Peripheral and Bluetooth Central devices.

-In line with other CAF modules, the |ble_state| uses :ref:`event_manager` events to broadcast changes in connection state and parameters.
+In line with other CAF modules, the |ble_state| uses :ref:`app_evt_mgr` events to broadcast changes in connection state and parameters.
 It also updates connection reference counts to ensure the connections remain valid as long as application modules use them.

 Connection state change